cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 ### Static storage duration at function scope
 Finally, use of `static` can extend the storage duration of a local variable within some function scope to have the static storage duration.

 If we add `static` in front of our `local_value` definition, it will have **static storage duration** again.
-It will get allocated when the function `Foo` is called for the first time and will get deallocated at the end of the program.
+Now `local_value` will get allocated when the function `Foo` is called for the first time and will get de-allocated at the end of the program.

 <img src="images/static_storage_function.png" align="right" width=250 style="margin: 0.5rem">